A review of transradial percutaneous coronary intervention.

-Today TRI accounts for 68% of procedures worldwide.
-In the US, TRI has grown from less than 5% of PCI in 2007 to approximately 30% today10, representing the fastest growing segment in coronary stenting.
+In the US, TRI has grown from less than 5% of PCI in 2007 to more than 50% today10, representing the fastest growing segment in coronary stenting.

 In recent years, data from many landmark studies including MORTAL, RIVAL, HORIZONS-AMI, RIFLE-STEACS and others have established the considerable clinical benefits of TRI when compared with the transfemoral approach.

 These include significantly fewer vascular complications and a reduction of access site bleeding complications by approximately 58% as compared to those resulting from femoral access.

 Bleeding after PCI is associated with mortality.
 In the hands of experienced transradial intervention (TRI) operators, large, randomized studies have shown that compared with the transfemoral approach, TRI reduces